Fish-MIP/Regional_MEM_Model_Templates/README.md

 # MEM_Model_Templates
-Documentation of Participating Global and Regional Marine Ecosystems Models in FishMIP 2.0
+Documentation of Global and Regional Marine Ecosystem Models Participating in FishMIP 2.0